YogurtRamune/KapraoSignal/README.md

 ```lua
 Signal:MassDisconnect()
 ```
-Disconnects every connections but waits are not resumed and left yielding/suspended However new connections and waits are still permitted
+Disconnects every connections but waits are not resumed and left yielding/suspended.
+However new connections and waits are still permitted
 <br/><br/>

 ```lua
 Signal:Destroy()
 ```
-Disconnects every connections, resumes every Waits with nil passed to those threads and sets `Signal.Dead` to true Preventing any new connections (Any connect methods in `Signal` will return nil instead of a `Connection`) and `Signal:Wait()` will never yield always return nil
+Disconnects every connections, resumes every Waits with nil passed to those threads and sets `Signal.Dead` to true.
+Preventing any new connections (Any connect methods in `Signal` will return nil instead of a `Connection`) and `Signal:Wait()` will never yield always return nil
 <br/><br/>